 What a wonderful little gem for any standup paddler, found in Prescott National Forest.
-Lynx lake is nestled close to Prescott Valley off Route 17, approximately 90 minutes north of Phoenix.
+Lynx Lake is nestled close to Prescott Valley off Route 17, approximately 90 minutes north of Phoenix.
 It is a small, serene, clean-water, picturesque lake to venture to.
-The area is studded with tall, established ponderosa pine mixed with alligator juniper, oak trees and beautiful rolling hills.
+The area is studded with tall, established ponderosa pines, alligator junipers, oak trees and beautiful rolling hills.

-Upon coming to the lake you will see The Highlands Center for Natural History, a learning facility with scheduled interpretive programs and exciting activities offered through the spring, summer, and fall.
-Right near there is the Lynx Lake Store and Marina at the North Shore Day-Use Area with a waterview café, store, boat rentals, firewood, and various supplies. (with minimal parking for a quick bite or look around).
+Upon coming to the lake, you will see The Highlands Center for Natural History, a learning facility with scheduled programs and activities offered through the spring, summer and fall.
+Right near there is the Lynx Lake Store and Marina at the North Shore Day-Use Area with a waterview café, store, boat rentals, firewood, and various supplies.
 And there are several campgrounds if you choose to stay overnight.

-(*TIP: Grab a small chair and find a secluded spot close to the dam where you can linger for hours waterfront, under the fragrant trees and absorb the distance view beyond the lake.)
+Riverbound tip: Grab a small chair and find a secluded spot close to the dam.
+You can linger for hours waterfront, under the fragrant trees and absorb the distance view beyond the lake.